Hundred Years' Croatian–Ottoman War: Early confrontations

 In the aftermath of fall of medieval Kingdom of Bosnia to the Ottomans in 1463, Hungarian king Matthias Corvinus established the banates of Jajce and Srebrenik, which formed the centre of his new defense system.
 While it faced difficulties with coordination and finances, the system provided protection for northern Croatia, Slavonia, and southern Hungary from Ottoman raids, but the Adriatic coast and southern Croatia were still exposed.
 The fortresses of Knin, Klis, and Skradin formed the main line of defense in Croatia, while Krupa, Bihać, Otočac, and Senj formed the rear line.
 Later in 1469, the Captaincy of Senj was formed as a military and administrative unit within the defense system.

-In 1467, Ottoman akinji plundered the surroundings of Zadar and Šibenik.
-This was repeated in 1468 and January 1469, along with raids around Senj and across the Kupa River into the Duchy of Carniola.
-Another raid into southern Croatia followed in June 1469, when several thousand people were taken captive.
-Estates of the Frankopan and Kurjaković families were particularly affected by these raids.
+In 1467, Ottoman akinjis plundered the surroundings of Zadar and Šibenik.
+This happened again in 1468 and 1469, along with raids around Senj and across the Kupa River into the Duchy of Carniola.
+Another raid to southern Croatia followed up in June 1469, when several thousand people were taken captive.
+Estates of the Frankopan and Kurjaković families were particularly affected by these Ottoman raids.
 The Frankopans were also struck by Corvinus's centralization measures, and were deprived of Senj and several other possessions.

 In the wake of the conquest of Bosnia, the Ottomans also expanded on most of the lands of Stjepan Vukčić Kosača by 1465.
 The town of Mostar was captured in 1466.
 In this area, the Ottoman Sanjak of Herzegovina was established in 1470.

 The military of the Croatian Kingdom was based on a banderial system, involving soldiers on the ban's payroll and those of the magnates and the nobles.
-Owing to maintenance costs and the mountainous terrain of Croatia, the infantry significantly outnumbered the cavalry.
-Units of the middle and lesser nobility presented the most numerous component of the Croatian armed force.
+Due to the maintenance costs and the mountainous terrain of Croatia, the infantry significantly outnumbered the cavalry.
+Units of the middle and lower nobility presented the most numerous component of the Croatian armed force.
 These armies lacked the mobility as members of the noble families were tied to their often scattered holdings, which were vulnerable to akinji attacks.
 The Croatian nobles raised their troops at the request of their counts or the head of the county (župan).
 Such a mobilization system was slow and unable to react in time to prevent an incursion from the fast Ottoman light cavalry.
-While the incursions of the akinji were usually successful, the forces of the Croatian ban and local nobles sometimes intercepted Ottoman raiding groups on their way back to Ottoman-held territory.
+Although incursions of Ottoman akinjis were usually successful, the forces of the Croatian ban and local nobles sometimes intercepted these raiding groups on their way back to Ottoman-held territory.
 In 1475 and 1478, the counts of the Zrinski family ambushed Ottoman troops returning from a raid and defeated them in the Una Valley.

-In 1476, for the sake of better military organization, the office of the Ban of Croatia was merged with that of the Ban of Slavonia, which contributed to the process of political integration of Croatia and Slavonia.
-The Ottoman threat did not stop internal conflicts among the Croatian and Slavonian nobility, which further undermined an efficient defense.
+In 1476, for the sake of better military organization, the office of the Ban of Croatia was merged with that of the Ban of Slavonia, which contributed to the process of political integration between Croatia and Slavonia.
+Despite everything mentioned earlier, the Ottoman danger did not stop internal conflicts between Croatian and Slavonian nobility, which further undermined an efficient defense.